Hiebs915/Movie_Fight_Club/README.md

 # Movie Comparison App

-This project was put together to learn more about dynamically building HTML using function responses and making API calls to omdbapi.com.
+This project was put together to learn more about dynamically building HTML using function responses and more importantly, making API calls to omdbapi.com.
 It was built because I enjoy watching movies and enjoy looking up their stats while watching them.

+## Instructions
 After entering two movies the app will automatically compare the IMDB stats of the two movies and highlight a "winner".

 ## Example